 - No long term studies

-This is the alarming thing about retinoids- They have only been in use in cosmetics since the late 90s, and we do not yet fully understand the long term effect of their use.
+This is the alarming thing about retinoids- the “long term” studies conducted on retinol, only go up to 4 years.
 Dr. Patterson cautions that cosmetic brands are marketing retinol products in an irresponsible way and have lost all sense of what is healthy for the skin.
 He says that the industry is taking us into “a mass experimentation of the population.
 They’re just interested in the short-term marketing of the products – we don’t know what will happen with prolonged excessive use.”

 - Sensitivity to UV risk of skin cancer